812-421-6200

 • Learn how to install your car seat for free.
 The Vanderburgh County Sheriff’s Office hosts car seat inspection events across the county where certified deputies can help make sure your car seat is properly installed.
 They will teach you so that you can always be sure your car seat is used correctly.

-• Buy a used car seat only if you know its full crash history.
+• Buy a used car seat only if you know its entire crash history.
 That means you must buy it from someone you know, not from a thrift store or over the Internet.
 Once a car seat has been in a crash, it needs to be replaced.

 • We know that when adults wear seat belts, kids wear seat belts.
 Be a good example and buckle up for every ride.
 Be sure everyone in the vehicle buckles up, too.